 Irreversible Enzyme Inhibition: Suicide – Enzyme Inhibitors

-Allosteric regulation is the most common form of regulation and takes place with the help of allosteric ligand/effectors.
-These bind outside the active center of the enzyme and namely at the allosteric center.
-This leads to a conformational change and thus, activation or deactivation of the enzyme.
+Allosteric regulation is the most common form of regulation and is facilitated by allosteric ligand/effectors binding outside the active center of the enzyme, and occurs at the allosteric center leading to a conformational change and thus, activation or deactivation of the enzyme.

-In allosteric enzymes, 2 state forms can be distinguished: the inactive T-form (tensed) and the active R-form (relaxed).
+In allosteric enzymes, the 2 states can be distinguished: the inactive T-form (tensed) and the active R-form (relaxed).
 Allosteric inhibitors thus stabilize the T-form and allosteric activators stabilize the R-form.
 Often, the substrate itself represents an allosteric activator, which makes sense because the substrate thereby promotes the R-condition for its own implementation.

 Depending on the nature of allosteric effector, the maximum velocity, or the KM value, is changed.
 Effectors of the v-type increase/decrease the maximum velocity, and effectors from the k-type influence the KM value.
 However, the dependence of the reaction rate on substrate concentration in allosteric enzymes is not hyperbolic, but rather sigmoid.

-This is due to the fact that allosteric enzymes usually consist of several subunits and hence have more active centers, so that the binding of the first substrate, which at the same time is also the allosteric activator, facilitates the binding of the second substrate.
+The sigmoid relationship is due to the composition of the allosteric enzymes, usually consisting of several subunits and hence have more active centers, such that the binding of the first substrate, which at the same time is also the allosteric activator, facilitates the binding of the second substrate.
 This effect is called positive cooperativity.

-However, if the binding of the first substrate complicates the binding of the second substrate, this is called negative cooperativity.
-Cooperativity can not only be found in enzymes but also in, e.g., hemoglobin.
+However, if the binding of the first substrate complicates the binding of the second substrate, it is termed as negative cooperativity.
+Cooperativity occurs not only in enzymes but also in other proteins, e.g., hemoglobin.

-Enzymes can also be regulated by interconversion.
-This means that specific groups (e.g., a phosphate residue) are added to, or cleaved off, of the enzyme, which changes the active state of the enzyme.
-The phosphorylation of the enzyme is mediated by kinases and dephosphorylation by phosphatases.
+Enzymes can also be regulated by interconversion, for example, specific groups (e.g., a phosphate residue) are added to, or cleaved off, of the enzyme, which changes the active state of the enzyme.
+Enzyme phosphorylation is mediated by kinases and dephosphorylation by phosphatases.